 Day 7.
 Moonraker

-Today we have the opportunity to ride until we meet our hearts content.
-We will be riding the legendary Moonraker trails — dating back to the 1980’s, these were originally Nordic ski trails that were then abandoned and reclaimed as cross-country mountain bike trails.
+Today we have the opportunity to ride until we meet our hearts content on the legendary Moonraker trail network — dating back to the 1980’s, these were originally Nordic ski trails that were then abandoned and reclaimed as cross-country mountain bike trails.

 Day 8.
 Goodbye, BC!

-Our final morning starts with a morning post-breakfast rip right out our back door.
-After the ride, we’ll pack up and head out for an awesome drive through the Banff National Park.
-We’ll stop off for lunch during the ride in Canmore for some local cuisine before heading the rest of the way back to Calgary.
+Our final morning begins with a post-breakfast rip straight out the back door.
+Finally, we’ll pack up and head out for an awesome drive through Yoho and Banff National Parks, stopping for lunch in Canmore for some local cuisine before heading the rest of the way back to Calgary.

 We can drop you off at either the Calgary International Airport by 4:30 PM or at the Acclaim Hotel Calgary Airport.

 The following data represents a typical itinerary, but adventure travel can be unpredictable and our Guides may need to make last-minute changes to ensure your enjoyment.
 Inclement weather, road closures, changes to the itinerary to accommodate requests, and other issues may affect the itinerary.
-The ride data represents an ‘average’ itinerary, and may differ when you actually show up to ride.
+The ride data represents an ‘average’ itinerary, and may differ.
 Our guides make every effort to stick to the itinerary as posted, but your safety is our #1 priority.

 Ride Data: Rocky Mountain Electric